Recipes: Turmeric, Banana & Blood Orange Muffins

 2 tbsp hot water

 Preheat the oven to 375 degrees F. Line a muffin pan with paper liners or grease the pan with oil or butter.
 Pulse the walnuts in a food processor to break down into a coarse flour.
 Transfer to a large mixing bowl and combine the remaining dry ingredients.
 Then, mix in the wet ingredients, using a spatula to gently fold the mixture together.
 Divide the batter evenly into the muffin pan.
 Place a slice of banana or blood orange on top of each muffin with a sprinkling of cinnamon.
 Bake for about 18-2o minutes, or until the center is lightly cooked but still soft.
-Serve hot with raw honey and spread of almond butter or raw tahini!
+Enjoy warm!

 Makes 16-18 muffins

 I made these this morning and they were amazing!
 I didn’t have the arrowroot powder but I made them anyways and they were still so good!
 I will be making these again for sure.
 I love your recipes and your blog and I also look forward to meeting you at the Spiritweavers Gathering in June!
 Kat